1. Give them a head start with the right tech gear

 Get your young adult their own BCAA Membership (tip: if they plan to live at home while at school, you can share your BCAA Membership coverage and savings by adding them as an Associate Member in your BCAA Online Account.)
 Enjoy peace of mind knowing they’ll be covered for the unexpected, no matter whose car they’re riding in.

 The other great part of a BCAA Membership?
 Making study breaks count with savings everywhere they go.
-By showing their Membership card, your hard-working student can save at places like Blenz Coffee, Freshslice Pizza and Jugo Juice to get re-energized for class or exams.
+By showing their Membership card, your hard-working student can save at places like Blenz Coffee and Freshslice Pizza to get re-energized for class or exams.

 Pro tip: help them download the BCAA Mobile App to bring all the power of Membership to their fingertips.
 They’ll be able to request Roadside Assistance from their smartphone, locate their favourite rewards partners and save money on the go.
 Here are seven BCAA Mobile App features they (and you!) may not know about.